Student Press Law Center: Advocacy

-The SPLC has advocated for the passage of "New Voices" legislation at the state level to protect student journalists' rights.
+SPLC has advocated for the passage of "New Voices" legislation at the state level to protect student journalists' rights.
 Its efforts led to proposed legislation in ten states: in Hawaii, Kentucky, Missouri, Nebraska, New Jersey, New York, Iowa, Tennessee, West Virginia, and Texas.
-The organization has promoted and funded Student Press Freedom Day on college campuses.
-In 2019, it awarded four students journalists a "Courage in Student Journalism Award".
-The award was given in conjunction with the Center for Scholastic Journalism at Kent State University and the National Scholastic Press Association.
+Thanks to the grassroots movement behind New Voices — spearheaded nationally by SPLC — West Virginia became the 17th state with such legislation in 2023.

-In 2015, the SPLC aided Prosper High School student journalists who were censored and removed from their student newspaper after reporting on a teacher criticizing their colleague for reporting a school-related incident of inappropriate sexual conduct to police.
+In 2015, SPLC aided Prosper High School student journalists who were censored and removed from their student newspaper after reporting on a teacher criticizing their colleague for reporting a school-related incident of inappropriate sexual conduct to police.